 We stand on the shoulders of giants.

 All that we are is because of those who came before us.
-The history of Wabash College is made of those courageous enough to take bold, giant steps.
-Now, as we move confidently toward our bicentennial in 2032, we are taking our biggest stride in history
+The history of Wabash College is made by those courageous enough to take bold, giant steps.
+Now, we are taking our biggest strides in history with the first of two campaigns to strengthen Wabash as we move confidently toward our bicentennial in 2032.

 Giant Steps: A Campaign for Wabash College.